emmajane/tito/source/_pages/presentation_checklist.md

 ## (Literally) The Last Few Minutes

 - As soon as you can, get onto the stage and graciously tell the folks on stage that they've done a great job.
-Then help them to shepherd people alway from the stage by saying you need to get setup.
+Then help them to shepherd people away from the stage by saying you need to get setup.
 The previous presenter can answer questions in the hallway.
 Help them to see if they've forgotten anything on stage, and then help them to move on.
 You being rude to the audience is a LOT easier than the speaker doing it; you're helping them.
 (And hopefully someone will help shepherd you at the end of your talk.)
 - Get your laptop plugged in and working with the projector.
 If anything is going to go wrong, this is generally it.
 - Next, get help putting your mic on if it's a clip mic.
 (Want to impress the AV staff?
 Test the mic by blowing on it.
 That's right: you don't tap the mic to test it because tapping a mic can damage the internals and potentially blow out the speakers if they're turned up too high.
 So don't tap the mic!)
 - Once your laptop is connected, open your slideshow software, bring up the first slide, and start the presentation.
 Make sure you can see your speaker notes (if not: your display is probably mirrored, you'll need to disable that).